ajpotts01/gcp-pde-python-mapreduce-dataflow/README.md

-# Simple GCP Dataflow Pipeline using Python
+# Mapreduce GCP Dataflow Pipeline using Python
 Mapreduce GCP Dataflow pipeline in Python from the official Google Professional Data Engineer certification material.

 These are actually possible to do directly through Qwiklabs/Cloud Skills Boost, but the labs boil down to getting you to just run mostly pre-written code.
 I'm taking a different approach in reading the lab material, and writing it myself.
 Maybe adding CI/CD bells and whistles.